 There are many different interpretations of various lines and features across palmistry schools.
 These contradictions and lack of scientific evidence that palmistry’s predictions are accurate have a lot to do with academics’ perception of palmistry as a pseudoscience.

-Palmistry has been practiced in the cultures of India, Tibet, China, Persia, Sumeria, ancient Israel and Babylonia.
+The practice of palmistry is widespread in India, Tibet, China, Persia, Sumeria, ancient Israel and Babylonia.

-Cheiro, an influential exponent of palmistry in the late 19th century.
+Cheiro was an influential supporter of palmistry during the late 1800’s.

-Palmistry experienced a revival in the modern era starting with Captain Casimir Stanislas D’Arpentigny’s publication La Chirognomie in 1839.
-The Chirological Society of Great Britain was founded in London by Katharine St. Hill in 1889 to advance and systematize the art of palmistry and to prevent charlatans from abusing the art.
-Edgar de Valcourt-Vermont (Comte de St Germain) founded the American Chirological Society in 1897.
+In 1839, Captain Casimir Stanislas D’Arpentigny’s publication La Chirognomie kicked off a revival of interest in palmistry.
+In 1889, Katharine St. Hill founded the Chirological Society of Great Britain to advance palmistry and to prevent charlatans from abusing the art.
+In 1897, Edgar de Valcourt-Vermont (Comte de St Germain) founded the American Chirological Society.

-A pivotal figure in the modern palmistry movement was the Irish William John Warner, known as Cheiro.
+The most influential person in the modern palmistry movement was Irish William John Warner, known by the nickname Cheiro.
 After studying under gurus in India, he set up a palmistry practice in London and enjoyed a wide following of famous clients from around the world, including famous celebrities like Mark Twain, Sarah Bernhardt, Mata Hari, Oscar Wilde, Grover Cleveland, Thomas Edison, the Prince of Wales, and Joseph Chamberlain.
 So popular was Cheiro as a “society palmist” that even those who were not believers in the occult had their hands read by him.
 The skeptical Mark Twain wrote in Cheiro’s visitor’s book that he had “…exposed my character to me with humiliating accuracy.”

 (More about Cheiro in tomorrow’s blog post: C is for Cheiro and the Church.)